top of page

 Why celebrate International Dance Day?

 Whether you’re a professional dancer, a student, or someone who just loves to move in the kitchen, International Dance Day is for you.
-It’s a chance to remember that dance is a universal language-one that tells stories, expresses emotions, and brings people together across borders and generations.
-It’s also a day to honor the visionaries like Jean-Georges Noverre, whose passion and innovation laid the groundwork for the dance we cherish today.
+It’s a chance to remember that dance is a universal language - one that tells stories, expresses emotions, and brings people together across borders and generations.
+It’s also a day to honour the visionaries like Jean-Georges Noverre, whose passion and innovation laid the groundwork for the dance we cherish today.

 Comments